 "Ashtanga Yoga--Yama, niyam, aasan, praanayaam, pratyaahaar, dhaarnaa, dhyaan, samaadhi, theses are the eight limbs of yoga.
 A Guru takes a disciple into these one by one."(Shankaraycharya Swaroopanand Saraswati, The Illustrated Weekly of India, September 13, 1987)

-The eight steps of RAJA - YOGA are equivalent to step 1- 16 of the UNIVERSAL Path.
+The 8 steps of Ashtanga - YOGA are equivalent to step 1 - 16 of the UNIVERSAL Path.
+Then follow three further samdhi-steps.

 1. YAMA [ Tarot 1, 2 ] - Satya, Ahimsa, Brahmacharya, Aparigraha und Asteya